ConsolidatedSky/NEFARAM/README.md

 # NEFARAM
 License CC BY-NC-SA 4.0
-## Preamble
+# Preamble
 NEFARAM is a unique NSFW modlist with lots of new content yet balanced around a deleveled world.
-Graphics based on AVO 1.3current version requires a woman character.
+Based on AVO 1.3.
+Current version requires a woman character.
-## Requirements
+# Requirements
 Latest Version of Skyrim Anniversary Edition WITH the paid Creation Club content.